reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 - **Kill Switch:** The majority of users if not all have the feature switched on by default.
 The tests created while the functionality was being developed now work without opt-in.
 The outdated tests are still active and use the outdated behavior.
 - **Feature Removal:** Both the previous behavior and all previous testing can be disabled.
 The feature flag would now consistently denote the altered behavior.

-## Brief Introduction to LaunchDarkly and its features
+## Brief Introduction to LaunchDarkly and its Features

-A SaaS-based product called [LaunchDarkly](https://launchdarkly.com/) enables developers to manage feature flags.
-Separating feature rollout and code deployment enables developers to test their code live in production, gradually roll out features to groups of users, and manage flags across a flag's whole lifecycle.
-This gives developers more security to produce top-notch applications.
+[LaunchDarkly](https://launchdarkly.com/) is a feature management service that takes care of all the feature flagging concepts.
+The name is derived from the concept of a *“dark launch”*, which deploys a feature in a deactivated state and activates it when the time is right.

+{{% image alt="LaunchDarkly Internal" src="images/posts/feature-flag-tools/launchdarkly.png" %}}

-It functions as a cloud-based service in essence and provides a UI for managing all feature flags.
-For each flag, we must define one or more **variations**.
-All acceptable alternatives include Boolean, arbitrary numbers, textual values, and JSON snippets.
-We can establish **targeting rules** to indicate which variation a feature flag will display to its user.
-By default, a targeting rule for a feature flag is inactive.
+LaunchDarkly is a cloud-based service and provides a UI to manage everything about our feature flags.
+For each flag, we need to define one or more **variations**.
+The variation can be a *boolean*, an arbitrary *number*, a *string* value, or a *JSON* snippet.

+We can define **targeting rules** to define which variation a feature flag will show to its user.
+By default, a targeting rule for a feature flag is deactivated.
+The simplest targeting rule is *“show variation X for all users”*.
+A more complex targeting rule is *“show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users”*.

-LaunchDarkly uses a [streaming architecture](https://launchdarkly.com/blog/launchdarklys-evolution-from-polling-to-streaming/) in place of a polling design.
-This approach helps with scalability by preventing the requirement for network calls every time our application has to analyze or fetch a feature flag.
-Additionally, for robustness, feature flag evaluation will still work even if the LaunchDarkly server is no longer responding to our requests.
+We can use the LaunchDarkly SDK in our code to access the feature flag variations.
+It provides a persistent connection to [LaunchDarkly's streaming infrastructure](https://launchdarkly.com/how-it-works/) to receive server-sent-events (SSE) whenever there is a change in a feature flag.
+If the connection fails for some reason, it falls back to default values.

 ## Create a Simple React Application